Bharu2598/FeedForward-Neural-Network/README.md

 - **Class Label (0 = Genuine, 1 = Counterfeit)**

 ### Download Dataset
-Kindly download the **banknote.csv** file from the attachments and place it in the same directory as the script.
+Kindly download the **banknote_Authentication.csv** file from the attachments and place it in the same directory as the script.

 ## Installation
 Ensure you have Python installed, and install the necessary libraries using: